judofyr/dep.js/README.md

 ```

 `dep.load` is null by default, but can be overridden by you.
 It will be
-invoked every time a module is defined with a dependency that isn't already
+invoked when there's a module that blocking another module from being
 loaded.
-You can use this to automatically load dependencies when they're
-needed.

 ### dep()